-22. All Certi-label shake/shingle hips and ridges shall be of alternate overlap type applied at the same exposure as field of roof and with nails long enough to penetrate into sheathing at least 3/4".
+22. All Certi-label® shake/shingle hips and ridges shall be of alternate overlap type applied at the same exposure as field of roof and with nails long enough to penetrate into sheathing at least 3/4", position fasteners approximately 2" above exposure line.
 Install a strip of felt, eave protection material or metal over hip or ridge under the ridge or hip cap.
 If longer or shorter ridge cap is used, adjust exposure accordingly.